8 of the Best Dog-Friendly Campsites in Victoria

 Dog-friendly camping at the Maude Recreation Reserve

-Formerly a proper caravan park, these days its free to camp here, until further notice.
+Also a former caravan park, these days its free to camp here, until further notice.
 (Make sure you support the shops in town!)
 Note that it’s only permitted to camp for up to 48 hours and there’s no longer any hot water or power – only cold water and unpowered sites are available.
 Pets are welcome to join you.

 The camping ground is located in between the highway and the banks of the Cann River, surrounded by rainforest.
 I’ve read that there’s a walking track at the rear of the park, along with a resident Bell Bird colony.